AC State Estimation

 end

-The solve!
+The increment!

 function returns the maximum absolute values of the state variable increment, which are commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.